ErosolarAI/code-cli/docs/UNIFIED_UI_INTEGRATION.md

 ## Overview

-Successfully completed the integration of the Unified UI System into the APT CLI, providing live status updates similar to Claude Code.
+Successfully completed the integration of the Unified UI System into the APT CLI, providing live status updates similar to other assistant experiences.
 The system is now fully functional and integrated throughout the interactive shell.

 ## What Was Implemented